- General Policy

 - Guidelines regarding Gifts or Hospitality

-It is the policy of Bus Éireann to maintain its high reputation for ethical behaviour and fair dealing in the conduct of its business.
+It is the policy of the CIE Group to maintain its high reputation for ethical behaviour and fair dealing in the conduct of its business.

 In many cases decisions as to what is ethical or fair are clear cut and will be obvious to any reasonable person.
 In some situations, however, there may be circumstances where an element of doubt or ambiguity arises.
-To help in those circumstances and to protect and guide individual board directors of Bus Éireann it is necessary to have a written Code of Business Ethics.
+To help in those circumstances and to protect and guide individual Board Members and directors of the CIE Group, it is necessary to have a written Code of Business Ethics.

 In addition to the requirement for Board Member or director to behave in an ethical manner, there is also a requirement for them to comply with the requirements of the Companies Acts and other relevant legislative requirements and in the case of each person holding a designated directorship within a state body, to comply with relevant provisions of the Ethics in Public Office Act, 1995 and the Standards in Public Office Act, 2001.

 2. Objectives of the Code of Business Ethics

 The objectives of the Code of Business Ethics are: